GideonPARANOID/code-sketchpad/git.md

     git add README.md
     git commit -m 'intial'

-If we're working with GitHub, we now need to make a repo.
+If we're working with GitHub/Bitbucket, we now need to make a repo.
 Don't choose to initialise the repo with a readme as that can confuse things.

-    git remote add origin <github url>
+    git remote add <remote name> <remote source>
-    git push origin master
+    git push <remote name> <branch name>

 ### Using SSH keys